Graduate Faculty – UW Graduate School Skip to content

 The Graduate Program Advisor (GPA) role is normally appointed to staff.
 The GPC may also serve as the GPA at the discretion of the academic unit.
 The GPA serves as an official liaison between the academic unit and the Graduate School.
 A unit may have one or more Graduate Program Advisors.

 Individual units are responsible for assigning specific roles and responsibilities to the GPA.
+The GPA must participate in training provided by Graduate Enrollment Management Services regarding relevant Graduate School policies and procedures in order to support graduate education in the academic unit.
 Recommended practices for the GPA are available on the Graduate School website.

 The Chairperson/Director or GPC of each academic unit appoints the GPA(s) and submits the GPA name(s) to the Graduate School.